pybites/challenges/16/clamytoe/README.md

 ## Issues
 Since there a lot of API calls being made in the background, initially on new searches it can take a few seconds.
-In order to aleviate this, the information is stored in a sqlite3 database.
+In order to alleviate this, the information is stored in a sqlite3 database.

 GitHub also limits the amount of API calls that can be made every hour to 60.
 If